-The purpose of this article is to provide a basic, stripped down understanding of the Litigation Guarantee.
-While Litigation Guaranties are a complex Title Insurance and Policy mechanism, and extremely important in litigation involving Real Property and land use, we can dispel the concept to its most basic principles.
+The purpose of this article is to provide a basic, stripped-down understanding of the Litigation Guarantee.
+While Litigation Guarantees are a complex Title Insurance and Policy mechanism, and extremely important in litigation involving Real Property and land use, we can dispel the concept to its most basic principles.

 Some of the most commonly litigated disputes involve claims to real property.
 Whether the issue involves a foreclosure, an easement dispute, or an action to quiet title, the determination of a party’s rights and remedies with respect to real property and land use are consistently popping up on California’s Central Coast and through the state.

-In many ways, a Litigation Guaranty can be thought of as an insurance policy, insuring that you, as Plaintiff, have named all the necessary and appropriate parties in your lawsuit, and all of the requisite information relating to the property is obtained upfront, ensuring (and insuring) that any judgment you receive is binding and effective.
+In many ways, a Litigation Guarantee can be thought of as an insurance policy, ensuring that you, as Plaintiff, have named all the necessary and appropriate parties in your lawsuit, and all of the requisite information relating to the property is obtained upfront, ensuring (and insuring) that any judgment you receive is binding and effective.

 For more information about litigation guarantees and other topics related to real estate law and land use in California, call JRG Attorneys at Law at (831) 228-5619.